kodonnell/fastmm/README.md

-# fmm
+# fastmm

+fastmm is a fast (C++) map-matching library for python with no dependencies, and the ability to interpolate time on the match, not just position.

+It's based on a desire to map match a lot of vehicle trace data quickly, without the infrastructure to spin up OSRM / Valhalla.
+(And this is probably faster as there's no IPC ... ?)

-fmm is a map-matching library for python, that's designed to be fast, can run on windows, and simpler than spinning up OSRM / Valhalla options.
+that's designed to be fast, can run on windows, and simpler than spinning up OSRM / Valhalla options.

 It is based on <https://github.com/cyang-kth/fmm> but updated to: